BT ready to spend again on sports rights after launch

 CLUBS CASH IN

-English football's Premier League clubs saw a 70 percent increase in the value of their domestic TV deal after BT came into the market as the second broadcaster behind BSkyB.
+English soccer's Premier League clubs saw a 70 percent increase in the value of their domestic TV deal after BT came into the market as the second broadcaster behind BSkyB.

-BSkyB remains the main rights holder for live Premier League Football action in Britain, spending 760 million pounds for its 116 matches.
+BSkyB remains the main rights holder for live Premier League soccer action in Britain, spending 760 million pounds for its 116 matches.

 BT said in August that more than one million people had signed up for its sports services, against an estimated five million who subscribe to BSkyB's sports programming.